Back to Top

 On September 29, 1918, during World War 1, North Carolina National Guard infantrymen in the 119th Infantry Regiment “Tar Heel Brigade” of the Army’s 30th Division broke through the so-called Hindenburg Line in northern France, which was Germany’s last line of defense.
 While this victory was very significant because it directly contributed to the end of the “Great War”, it was the second most bloodiest day in North Carolina history, the bloodiest being when Tar Heel infantry joined Pickett’s Charge during the Civil War.
 In 2021, I was asked on behalf of the North Carolina National Guard Museum Foundation to seek funding in the amount of $30,000 to assist in placing a monument on the Capitol Grounds in Raleigh to honor the North Carolina members of the 30th Division for their participation in that important battle.
 I did not file a Bill requesting that funding; but rather, submitted a formal appropriation request and had conversations with various Appropriation Chairs about it.
 As a result of those efforts, the requested appropriation of $30,000 was included in the final Budget that was signed by the Governor.
 I am very proud that I was able to successfully obtain funding in order to assist in honoring our North Carolina National Guard World War 1 heroes, especially those who were wounded and gave their all, and I look forward to the completion of this monument.

-Report on Bills Introduced During the 2019-2020 Long and 2020 Short Legislative Sessions
+Report on Bills Introduced During the 2019 Long and 2020 Short Legislative Sessions

 The following is the status of some of the legislation that I was involved with during the 2019-2020 Legislative Long Session and the 2020 Legislative Short Session of the General Assembly.

-HB 32 - Collaborative Law
+House Bill 32 - Collaborative Law

 I was the sole primary sponsor.
 This Bill was recommended by the General Statutes Commission (GSC), of which I am a member.
 Collaborative Law is a voluntary alternative dispute resolution process in which parties make a good faith effort to resolve their dispute without the intervention of a court or tribunal.
 Like mediation, both sides are represented by an attorney; but unlike mediation, there is no third-party mediator.
 It adds an additional option to the dispute resolution procedures recognized in this state.
 The Bill passed both the House and the Senate and is now law.

-HB 33 - Adjust GSC Membership
+House Bill 33 - Adjust GSC Membership

 I was the sole primary sponsor.
 This Bill changes the present statute to conform to the membership of the General Statutes Commission being reduced from 14 to 13 members; establishes the effective date of the 2-year terms of the members; and addresses the appointment procedure to fill an unexpired term due to a vacancy.
 The Bill passed the House, was included in another Bill passed by the Senate, and is now law.

-HB 44 - Fort Fisher Historic Site Funds
+House Bill 44 - Fort Fisher Historic Site Funds

 I was the sole primary sponsor.
 There are plans for improvements to this historic site, which will include a new visitors center; parking lot; and maintenance facility.
 I had successfully lobbied for previous appropriations of $400,000 for architectural plans as well as $12.5 million toward the $20 million cost of the project.
 This Bill requests the final $7.5 million for the project, as well as $500,000 for an Underwater Archaeological Branch to be located on the grounds of the site.
 The $8 million was included in the Budget that was vetoed by the Governor.
 Hopefully, funds will become available soon for this appropriation.

-HB 51 - Official Azalea Festival
+House Bill 51 - Official Azalea Festival

 I was the sole primary sponsor.
 This Bill adopts and designates the North Carolina Azalea Festival held annually in Wilmington as the Official Azalea Festival in the State.
 The Bill passed the House but unfortunately the Senate has chosen not to consider it.

-HB 52 - Wrightsville Beach Local Act Amendment
+House Bill 52 - Wrightsville Beach Local Act Amendment

 I was the sole primary sponsor.
 This Bill assists the Town of Wrightsville Beach in the construction of improvements in the area at the end of East Salisbury Street and adjacent to Johnnie Mercer's Pier.
 These improvements will include the use of the land as a public square or park (gazebos, boardwalks, public restrooms, outdoor showers and foot rinse facilities), as well as public beach access.
 All improvements will be compliant with the Americans with Disability Act (ADA).
 The Bill passed the House and the Senate and is now law.

-HB 89 - SEA-Tech CIHS Funds
+House Bill 89 - SEA-Tech CIHS Funds

 I was the sole primary sponsor.
 This Bill requested funding to assist in the completion of a new vocational high school.
 Since this project involves state funds being used for an educational building that will be owned by the New Hanover County School System, funding had to be obtained from a source outside of the Budget.
 An appropriation of $3.15 million was secured.

-HB 125 - GSC Revised Uniform Athlete Agents Act
+House Bill 125 - GSC Revised Uniform Athlete Agents Act

 I was the lead primary sponsor.
 This Bill expands and enhances existing protections for student athletes and educational institutions from the harm that can result from the predatory practices of some athlete agents who are drawn to the large amount of money at stake and deceive student athletes into entering into agency contracts with very unfavorable terms.
 The Bill passed the House.
 While the Bill was in the Senate for consideration, the GSC asked for it to be withdrawn because of the move nationally to compensate college athletes.

-HB 159 - State Search and Rescue Funding
+House Bill 159 - State Search and Rescue Funding

 I was the sole primary sponsor.
 This Bill requested funding to purchase equipment, maintain equipment, and provide other items necessary to ensure statewide search and rescue services.
 An appropriation of $3 million was included in the Budget that was vetoed by the Governor.
 Hopefully, funds will become available soon for this appropriation.

-HB 198 - Human Trafficking Commission Recommendations
+House Bill 198 - Human Trafficking Commission Recommendations

 I was the lead primary sponsor.
 This Bill provides additional needed legislative action to both reduce the demand fueling human trafficking and to expand the avenues of post-conviction and civil relief available to both adult and juvenile victims.
 The Bill passed the House and the Senate and is now law.

-HB 225 (SB 127) - Protect Government Accountability
+House Bill 225 (SB 127) - Protect Government Accountability

 I was a primary sponsor of HB 225.
 SB 127, which is an identical Bill, was also introduced in the Senate, passed, and came to the House for consideration.
 Since that Senate Bill crossed over to the House first, the House passed that Bill rather than HB 225, and it is now law.

-HB 264 - GSC Technical Corrections 2019
+House Bill 264 - GSC Technical Corrections 2019

 I was the sole primary sponsor.
 This Bill makes various technical corrections to the General Statutes, as recommended by the General Statutes Commission.
 The Bill passed the House and the Senate and is now law.

-HB 321 - Pilot Project to Treat Opioid Overdose
+House Bill 321 - Pilot Project to Treat Opioid Overdose

 I was the sole primary sponsor.
 I had successfully lobbied for previous appropriations of $250,000 during the 2019-2020 and 2020-2021 fiscal years to fund this Project.
 This Bill requests an additional appropriation of $250,000 for the 2021-2022 fiscal year.
 Hopefully, after the project has established a successful three-year track record, that pilot project can be turned into a permanent program with recurring annual funding.
 The $250,000 was included in the Budget that was vetoed by the Governor.
 Hopefully, funds will become available soon for this appropriation.

-HB 323 - Assess Costs of Local LEO Crime Lab Analysis
+House Bill 323 - Assess Costs of Local LEO Crime Lab Analysis

 I was a primary sponsor.
 This Bill provides that the specific costs of a particular drug test will be paid by the offender and those funds will be committed to the general fund of the local government unit that either operates the laboratory or paid for the laboratory services.
 The Bill passed the House and the Senate and is now law.

-HB 380 - Aerial Adventure Courses/Sanders' Law
+House Bill 380 - Aerial Adventure Courses/Sanders' Law

 I was the lead primary sponsor.
 Under the direction of the Department of Labor, this Bill governs the design, construction, installations, plans reviews, testing, inspection, certification, operation, use, maintenance, altercation, and relocation of aerial adventure courses (which includes zip lines) in this State.
 Currently, aerial adventure courses are not regulated by statute.
 The Bill passed the House but unfortunately the Senate has chosen not to consider it.

-HB 461 - Funds for Fort Fisher Aquarium
+House Bill 461 - Funds for Fort Fisher Aquarium

 I was the lead primary sponsor.
 This Bill requested funding to assist in the planned renovations for this particular aquarium, which include structural upgrades, updated displays, redesigned classroom space, a new otter habitat, a new large feature aquarium to display sand tiger sharks, and other improvements.
 An appropriation of $5 million was secured.

-HB 633 - Strengthen Criminal Gang Laws
+House Bill 633 - Strengthen Criminal Gang Laws

 I was the lead primary sponsor.
-This Bill revised both the current Criminal Gang Nuisance Act and the Criminal Gang Suppression Act, increased penalties for the use of a firearm in a criminal gang activity or a felony, and increased the penalty for possession of a firearm by a felon.
+This Bill revised both the current Criminal Gang Nuisance Act and the Criminal Gang Suppression Act, increased penalties for the use of a firearm in a criminal gang activity or while committing a felony, and increased the penalty for possession of a firearm by a felon.
 The Bill passed the House.
-The Senate passed the Bill with deletions and additions that the House could not agree to, so unfortunately the Bill did not move forward.
+The Senate subsequently passed the Bill with deletions and additions that the House could not agree to, so unfortunately the Bill did not move forward.

 Report on Bills Introduced During the 2018 Short Legislative Session